 - Professor of Photonics (Electronic and Nanoscale Engineering)

 Robert Hadfield is Head of the Division of Electronic and Nanoscale Engineering.
 He joined the University of Glasgow as Professor of Photonics in January 2013.
 He completed his PhD at the University of Cambridge, UK in 2003.
 He was a postdoctoral guest researcher at the US National Institute of Standards and Technology in Boulder, Colorado from 2003 to 2006.
 He returned to the UK in 2007 as a Royal Society University Research Fellow at Heriot-Watt University and was promoted to Reader in Physics in 2009.
 He was awarded the 2012 J&E Hall Gold Medal of the Institute of Refrigeration and the 2013 Brian Pippard Prize of the Institute of Physics Superconductivity Group.
 He was elected a Fellow of the Institute of Physics in 2010.
 He is a Senior Member of IEEE and SPIE and a Member of OSA.
-He serves on the editoral boards of the Journals Superconductor Science and Technology (IoP) and Optics Express (OSA).
+He serves on the editoral boards of the Journals Superconductor Science and Technology (IoP), Optics Express (OSA) and Royal Society Open Science (Royal Society of London).

 Professor Hadfield has published over 60 peer-reviewed papers in international Journals, including 6 in Nature Journals.
-His work has attracted more than 1700 citations with an h-index is 21 (Web of Science Researcher ID L-8081-2013)
+His work has attracted more than 1750 citations with an h-index is 22 (Web of Science Researcher ID L-8081-2013).

 Professor Hadfield leads the Quantum Sensors group at the University of Glasgow.